Skip to main content

 2. regular heap dump

-Change prof_gdump of JEMALLOC_CONF in be.conf to true and restart BE.
+Change prof_gdump in JEMALLOC_CONF in be.conf to true and restart BE.

-Change prof_leak and prof_final of JEMALLOC_CONF in be.conf to true and restart BE.
+Change prof_leak and prof_final in JEMALLOC_CONF in be.conf to true and restart BE.

-Change prof_accum of JEMALLOC_CONF in be.conf to true and restart BE.
-Use jeprof --alloc_space to display heap dump accumulation.
+Change prof_accum in JEMALLOC_CONF in be.conf to true and restart BE.
+Use jeprof --alloc_space to display the cumulative value of heap dump.

 yum install ghostscript graphviz